HarshKumar5822/HarshKumar5822/README.md

 ---

 ## 🧠 About Me
+## 🧠 About Me

+Hi there!
+I'm Harshu — a curious and self-driven learner, currently pursuing my degree in **Cybersecurity** with a strong interest in **Web Development** and **Full-Stack Engineering**.
+I enjoy building real-world applications that solve practical problems and enhance digital experiences.

-I'm a Cybersecurity student with a strong interest in ethical hacking, OSINT, and full-stack development.
-I love turning ideas into applications—whether it's a secure financial app, a student support system, or a smart bot.
+I'm currently skilled in **Web Development**, with hands-on experience building dynamic and responsive apps using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+I love turning ideas into reality—whether it's a finance tracker, a student resource tool, or a health-focused mobile application.

+🔐 On the cybersecurity side, I'm exploring ethical hacking, OSINT (Open Source Intelligence), and penetration testing, always aiming to understand how systems can be both built and broken securely.

+✨ I'm a strong believer in continuous learning and enjoy diving into new technologies, frameworks, and tools.
+I'm currently working on projects that not only challenge my coding skills but also help me think like a problem-solver and builder.

+---

 📍 Based in India | 💻 Open to internships & collaborations
 🚀 Currently building: **SwasthyaSakhi (Women Health App)** & **FinGenius (Finance Manager App)**